mierzynskiwojciech/mierzynskiwojciech.github.io/index.md

 ---

 ### COVID-19 Dashboard analysis
-It has been two years since the ourbreak of COVID 19.
-I analyzed the data set and composed visuals informing about the state of situation for April 2023.
+It has been a span of two years since the onset of the COVID-19 pandemic.
+I have examined the dataset encompassing this crucial period and have utilized visualization techniques to present comprehensive t

-The COVID-19 data has been made available online at https://ourworldindata.org.
-I selected the data from Janury 2020 up until April 2023.
-I performed the analysis with SQL and Tableau.
+The COVID-19 data, sourced from January 2020 through April 2023, has been conveniently accessible through the esteemed online repository located at https://ourworldindata.org.
+Employing the proficient combination of SQL and Tableau, I conducted an analysis to unravel valuable observations.

 ![global numbers](https://user-images.githubusercontent.com/131153418/232831010-c2823949-6583-433a-9adf-4d0f5a5390ff.png)